 How do you do it?

-You don’t need to master trigonometry, quadratic equations, or anything like that!
+It’s very simple.
+You don't need to master trigonometry, quadratic equations, or anything like that!
 You can get the answer by taking the annual salary, taking off the last three zeros and then dividing this number by two.

 So, if you earn 30,000 a year, that means: 30/2 = 15.
 So around 15 an hour.